 - 75 points for National Obedience Champion

-- 15 points for an AKC CD, TD or equivalent American, Canadian, Mexican, or other FCI country title.
+- 15 points for an AKC CD, TD or equivalent American, Canadian, Mexican, or FCI title

-- 25 points for AKC CDX, TDX or equivalent American, Canadian, Mexican, or other FCI country title.
+- 25 points for AKC CDX, TDX or equivalent American, Canadian, Mexican, or FCI title

-- 35 points for AKC UD, UDX, VST or equivalent American, Canadian, Mexican, or other FCI country title.
+- 35 points for AKC UD, UDX, VST or equivalent American, Canadian, Mexican, or FCI title

-- 75 points for AKC OTCH, CT or equivalent American, Canadian, Mexican, or other FCI country Obedience or Tracking Championship title in addition to points already earned.
+- 75 points for AKC OTCH, CT or equivalent American, Canadian, Mexican, or FCI Obedience or Tracking Championship title in addition to points already earned

-- 10 points for each AKC agility title or equivalent UKC, Canadian, Mexican or other FCI country title earned by the ROM dog/bitch or any of their offspring.
+- 10 points for each AKC agility title or equivalent UKC, Canadian, Mexican or FCI title

-- 75 points for AKC MACH or equivalent UKC, Canadian, Mexican, or other FCI country title in addition to points already earned.
+- 75 points for AKC MACH or equivalent UKC, Canadian, Mexican, or FCI title in addition to points already earned

 - 75 points for AKC PACH